Acts 1

 “Then they returned to Jerusalem from the hill called the Mount of Olives, a Sabbath day’s walk from the city.
 When they arrived, they went upstairs to the room where they were staying.
 Those present were Peter, John, James and Andrew; Philip and Thomas, Bartholomew and Matthew; James son of Alphaeus and Simon the Zealot, and Judas son of James.
 They all joined together constantly in prayer, along with the women and Mary the mother of Jesus, and with his brothers.”
 Acts 1:12-14

 These guys prepared themselves for what was about to happen with prayer as they awaited the promise of the Holy Spirit.
-And it was sometime during that period of waiting, that Peter addressed a group of about 120 disciples to find a replacement for Judas.

 “In those days Peter stood up among the believers (a group numbering about a hundred and twenty) and said, “Brothers, the Scripture had to be fulfilled which the Holy Spirit spoke long ago through the mouth of David concerning Judas, who served as guide for those who arrested Jesus- he was one of our number and shared in this ministry.”
 (With the reward he got for his wickedness, Judas bought a field; there he fell headlong, his body burst open and all his intestines spilled out.
 Everyone in Jerusalem heard about this, so they called that field in their language Akeldama, that is, Field of Blood.)”
 Acts 1:15-19

 If we ever wondered why Judas had to be replaced, I believe it’s simply because Judas had been numbered with them and had a part in the ministry the Lord had given to the apostles.
-During the days of Jesus, if anyone mentioned the place, ‘Field of Blood’ and the name ‘Judas Iscariot’ people would know exactly who and what you were talking about.
+During the days of Jesus, if anyone mentioned the place, Akeldama, ‘Field of Blood’ and the name ‘Judas Iscariot,’ people would know exactly who and what you were talking about.

-Remember after realizing what he had done, Judas threw the thirty pieces of silver down in the temple and went out and hanged himself.
-And according to Luke, we can conclude that either the branch he used to hang himself on or the rope itself broke and Judas’ body fell and burst open.
+According to Luke, we can conclude that either the branch he used to hang himself on or the rope itself broke and Judas’ body fell and burst open, Acts 1:18.

 In the heat of the day his gases built up within him and he fell or was cut down and when he landed he burst open.
 Everyone in Jerusalem knew about this event.
-And so the chief priests didn’t feel blood money should be placed in the treasury, so they purchased a field in which to bury strangers as Matthew tells us, Matthew 27:10.

 “For,” said Peter, “it is written in the book of Psalms, “`May his place be deserted; let there be no one to dwell in it,’ and “`May another take his place of leadership.’
 Therefore it is necessary to choose one of the men who have been with us the whole time the Lord Jesus went in and out among us, beginning from John’s baptism to the time when Jesus was taken up from us.
 For one of these must become a witness with us of his resurrection.
 They proposed two men: Joseph called Barsabbas (also known as Justus) and Matthias.”
 Acts 1:20-23

-And so, quoting from Psalm 69:25 and Psalm 109:8, Peter told those who were gathered that the Holy Spirit, through David, had said the surroundings of Judas, would become desolate and another would be chosen to take his office.
+Quoting from Psalm 69:25 and Psalm 109:8, Peter told those who were gathered that the Holy Spirit, through David, had said the surroundings of Judas, would become desolate and another would be chosen to take his office.
 God knew that Judas was going to do it.

 To choose someone to take Judas’ place, they couldn’t just choose their best friend or someone who appeared to be spiritually mature.
 They had to meet a certain criteria.

 Peter sets out the physical requirements for who is going to replace Judas but ultimately it is God who knows best, 2 Chronicles 6:30.
+Joseph called Barsabbas, also known as Justus. and Matthias are nominated, Acts 1:23.

 “Then they prayed, “Lord, you know everyone’s heart.
 Show us which of these two you have chosen to take over this apostolic ministry, which Judas left to go where he belongs.”
 Then they cast lots, and the lot fell to Matthias; so he was added to the eleven apostles”.
 Acts 1:24-26

-2. When we pray, we are expressing complete dependence upon God to help us make the right decision for us.
+2. When we pray, we are expressing complete dependence upon God to help us make the right decision for us, Nehemiah 6:15-16 / Proverbs 3:5 / Isaiah 41:13 / James 4:15.

 And that’s what these guys were doing in the upper room.
 They were acknowledging their own inability to see into the inward thoughts of others and they were expressing complete dependence upon God for making a correct decision.

-They asked that the Ruler of the universe guide the selection process so that the right man would be chosen.
-And Matthias was that man.
+The lot fell of Matthias, Acts 1:26 / Proverbs 16:33.
 God chose Matthias to do His work here on earth as He chose you and I do His work here on earth, 2 Thessalonians 2:13-14.

 Go To Acts 2